What Is Generative AI Consulting?

 By industry:

-- Financial services — research and compliance under strict data-residency rules.
+- Financial services — contract analysis, fraud-narrative drafting, and regulatory report generation under strict data-residency rules.

-- Manufacturing — maintenance knowledge and SOP retrieval at the edge.
+- Manufacturing — maintenance-log analysis, quality-defect summarization, and SOP retrieval at the edge.

 In every regulated case above, the deployment model (on-prem/air-gapped) is what determines whether the use case is approvable at all.